civilKaos82/ruby-drill-exploring-scope-challenge/README.md

 # Ruby Drill: Exploring Scope

 ## Summary
-When we write our applications, we create objects: strings, arrays, hashes, custom objects, etc.  After creating an object, we often we want to ues it later in our program.
+When we write our applications, we create objects: strings, arrays, hashes, custom objects, etc.  After creating an object, we often we want to use it later in our program.
 So, we define a variable and assign our object to the variable.

 We have different options when defining variables: global variables, constants, local variables, instance variables, and class variables.
-Our choice of variable type will affect when and how we're able to access a variable.
+Each of these options will affect when and how we're able to access a variable.

 The question we'll explore in this challenge is "Where are our variables visible?".
 In more technical language, we might ask, "What is the *scope* of a variable?".
 We'll explore and refine our understanding of scope in Ruby.